B-Bhatta/Voting-DApp/README.md

 A local reproducible hybrid e-voting prototype using React, FastAPI, PostgreSQL, MetaMask, Ganache, Web3.js, and Solidity smart contracts.
 Off-chain credentials authenticate users through the API, while wallet-signed transactions record votes on a local Ethereum development network.

-> This is a research and integration prototype.
-It is not suitable for real public elections.
+> This is a prototype.

 ## Phase 1 security fixes